Feature Comparison 2026

 What games does Powder support?

-Powder works across most PC games through screen recording capture.
-It has enhanced in-game event detection for popular titles including Valorant, Fortnite, League of Legends, and Apex Legends, where it can use kill feeds and game state as clip triggers.
-Generic moment detection based on audio energy and gameplay pace works across unsupported titles as well.
+Powder captures most PC games through screen recording, with deeper in-game event detection on popular competitive titles such as Valorant, Fortnite, League of Legends, and Apex Legends, where kill feeds and game state can act as triggers.
+On titles without that support it falls back to general audio and pace signals.
+Check their site for the current supported list.

 See More Comparisons